Corante

 However, concern with named relationships seems to stem from the profusion of social networking services.
 It does not apply to a majority of the world’s social software, and much orecentwork on it falls down the usuall rathole of ‘explicit is good’ (e.g.

-; XFN); hence its inclusion on the optional list.
+Relationship; XFN); hence its inclusion on the optional list.

 Reputation — eBay has done us all a disservice, by making reputation look both easy and useful, when it is mostly neither, at least in social spaces. eBay deals in atomic transactions (how much $ for how many Smurfs?) among actors not likely to interact with one another again.
 Most social situations, by contrast, are home to only fuzzy transactions (karmic calculations of who did whom a favor, or who is one the same team in an argument) by people who interact freely and frequently.
 In these situations, explicit reputation is less effective than simply letting the participants keep track of one another (Identity, above), and then letting the monkeymind do the bookeeping.